adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP10CERT1
 Certificate of less than one academic year in Communications Technologies/Technicians And Support Services.
-Cert. less than one academic yr in Communications Technologies/Technicians & Support Services.
+Cert. <1 academic yr in Communications Technologies/Technicians & Support Services.

 CIP10CERT2
 Certificate of at least one but less than two academic years in Communications Technologies/Technicians And Support Services.
-Cert. at least one but less than two academicyrs in Communications Technologies/Technicians & Support Services.
+Cert. >1<2 academicyrs in Communications Technologies/Technicians & Support Services.

 CIP10ASSOC
 Associate degree in Communications Technologies/Technicians And Support Services.
 Assoc. deg. in Communications Technologies/Technicians & Support Services.

 CIP10CERT4
-Award of more than two but less than four academic years in Communications Technologies/Technicians And Support Services.
+Award of at least two but less than four academic years in Communications Technologies/Technicians And Support Services.
-Award more than two but less than four academicyrs in Communications Technologies/Technicians & Support Services.
+Award >2<4 academicyrs in Communications Technologies/Technicians & Support Services.

 CIP10BACHL
 Bachelor's degree in Communications Technologies/Technicians And Support Services.